Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 featuredImage: zen-man.png
 ---

-## Who.
-What.
-Why.
+## Our Mental Health and Wellbeing needs Help

 Like you, I'm someone who makes stuff for the web.

-"What stack?" you ask.

-"Well... um, that's not really important for this conversation", I reply, somewhat relieved I could so easily quell a potential argument (I guess it helps to be on the writing side of this one😉 ).

-Anyways, I code and, like you, that means: I sit in front of my monitor from 9-5 (sometimes later, especially when there's _just one more bug to kill!_).
+Like you, that means: I sit in front of my monitor from 9-5 (sometimes later, especially when there's _just one more bug to kill!_).

-**Newsflash: this behaviour isn't the best for our postures or mental health.**
+**Newsflash: this behaviour isn't the best for our postures or mental health (a.k.a. mental wellbeing)**

-So shortly after noticing the effects of my habits as a developer, I started looking for methods that would help **counteract** this practice of being in front of the screen for hours on end.
+So shortly after noticing the effects of my habits as a developer, I started searching for habits that would help _counteract_ this practice of being in front of the screen for hours on end.

 ## But First, Why Listen to Me?